You Make It Real

 "You Make It Real" is the sixth single by English singer James Morrison, and the first from his second album, Songs for You, Truths for Me.
 The single was released on 22 September 2008; a week before the release of the album.
 The song was covered by Akon on the Live Lounge on BBC Radio 1.
 The song appeared on the international soundtrack to the Brazilian soap opera Três Irmãs, and on the soundtrack for the film, He's Just Not That Into You.
 It was also featured on a commercial for Overstock.com, as well as being featured on the first episode in Season 5 of the television programme Brothers and Sisters.

 Music video

 The video was released in September and showed Morrison in places throughout Los Angeles.
-One shot, shows the sign for the "110 Freeway" which runs through the Downtown Los Angeles area.
-The video begins with Morrison inside a cab, and then by a pool, meanwhile, he arrives at a hotel, and then him singing on stage.
-The video also has shots of Morrison in a bar and coffee-shop.
+One shot shows the sign for the "110 Freeway" which runs through the Downtown Los Angeles area.
+The video begins with Morrison inside a cab and then shows him by a pool.
+After he arrives at a hotel, he sings on stage.
+The video also has shots of Morrison in a bar and coffee shop.
 The video ends with him walking alone.